05802/05802.github.io/_posts/2020-04-27-WeekAhead.md

     4 week avg usage 41.4% yoy
     USO - ETF rolls over from June to July contracts.
 Will make transact between Mon - Wed

-* Phase 1 - Georgia, Denver, etc
-	How does their recovery look?
+* Phase 1 - Easing of COVID restrictions in select US states How does their recovery look?
 Does the infection rate spike?
 Modifiied by their testing strategy.